mtlynch/mtlynch.io/_posts/2019-08-13-dumbest-task-i-ever-outsourced.md

 Back in 2016, I lived in a small studio apartment in Manhattan.
 It was a Monday night, and I was staring at my computer trying to write a short story.
 I hadn't written fiction since high school, but I had recently signed up for a writing class.
 My first assignment was due at 9am the next day.

 Desperate for any distraction, I became fixated on my keyboard.
 It was so dusty and grimy.
 How had I not noticed this before?
-I used the same keyboard for six years, typed on it 20-30 hours per week, and eaten all my meals in front of it.
+I used the same keyboard for six years, typed on it 20-30 hours per week, and ate all my meals in front of it.

 {% include image.html file="keyboard.jpg" alt="My keyboard on my desk" max_width="600px" fig_caption="My keyboard, in need of cleaning" img_link="true" %}